TWISTproject/electrum-twist-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running stratisd and Electrum server
+Create a user for running twistd and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `stratisd` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `twistd` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser stratis --disabled-password
+    $ sudo adduser twist --disabled-password
     $ sudo apt-get install git
-    $ sudo su - stratis
+    $ sudo su - twist
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/stratis/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/twist/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download stratisd
+Download twistd

-We currently recommend stratisd 2.0.0.1.
+We currently recommend twistd 1.1.0.0

-If you prefer to compile stratisd, here are some pointers for Ubuntu:
+If you prefer to compile twistd, here are some pointers for Ubuntu:

     $ sudo apt-get install libminiupnpc-dev libdb++-dev libdb-dev libcrypto++-dev libqrencode-dev libboost-all-dev build-essential libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libdb++-dev libssl-dev ufw git
     $ sudo add-apt-repository -y ppa:bitcoin/bitcoin
     $ sudo apt-get update
     $ sudo apt-get install -y libdb4.8-dev libdb4.8++-dev
-    $ sudo su - stratis
+    $ sudo su - twist
-    $ cd ~/src && git clone https://github.com/stratisproject/stratisx.git
+    $ cd ~/src && git clone https://github.com/TWISTproject/core.git
-    $ cd stratis/src
+    $ cd twist/src
     $ make -f makefile.unix
-    $ cp -a src/stratisd ~/bin
+    $ cp -a src/twistd ~/bin

 ### Step 3.
-Configure and start stratisd
+Configure and start twistd

-In order to allow Electrum to "talk" to `stratisd`, we need to set up an RPC username and password for `stratisd`.
-We will then start `stratisd` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `twistd`, we need to set up an RPC username and password for `twistd`.
+We will then start `twistd` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.stratis
+    $ mkdir ~/.twist
-    $ $EDITOR ~/.stratis/stratis.conf
+    $ $EDITOR ~/.twist/twist.conf

-Write this in `stratis.conf`:
+Write this in `twist.conf`:

     rpcuser=<rpc-username>
     rpcpassword=<rpc-password>